blackfyre/flsun.community/src/guide/upgrades.md

 ## Silent stepper drivers <Badge text="easy"/> <Badge text="cheap"/>

-First, check if your board has sockets for the stepper drivers.
-The QQ and Q5 should by default, but for the QQ-S, you need to have the version of the Hispeed board that has socketed drivers.
-Next, unplug your printer, remove the existing driver board(s), then carefully install the new module(s) (TMC2208 or TMC2209).
-Next, you'll have to reverse the motor directions for the installed drivers.
-This can be done in hardware (by reversing the wires as they plug into the driver) or in software (in the config.txt file, look for lines that say `INVERT_X_DIR` or `EXT0_INVERSE` and change the values, then reflash this file).
-Finally, set the motor current by adjusting the trim pots on the driver boards.
-There are youtube videos for this, such as <https://www.youtube.com/watch?v=0EH_hUJRLag>
+0. Check if your board has sockets for the stepper drivers.
+    - The QQ and Q5 should by default
+    - The QQ-S, you need to have the version of the Hispeed board that has socketed drivers.
+1. Unplug your printer, remove the existing driver board(s)
+1. Carefully install the new module(s) (TMC2208 or TMC2209).
+1. You'll have to reverse the motor directions for the installed drivers.

+- This can be done in hardware (by reversing the wires as they plug into the driver)
+- or in software (in the config.txt file, look for lines that say `INVERT_X_DIR` or `EXT0_INVERSE` and change the values, then reflash this file).

+4. Finally, set the motor current by adjusting the trim pots on the driver boards.

+If you prefer the visual approach, there are youtube videos for this, such as <https://www.youtube.com/watch?v=0EH_hUJRLag>

 ### Troubleshooting & FAQ